 Welcome Kushɛ Kabɔ!

-Over the years, my work has been generously funded by the University of California President’s Postdoctoral Fellowship Program, American Association of University Women, Philanthropic Educational Organization, and the University of Oslo, and by the University of Pennsylvania William Fontaine Doctoral Fellowship, Program on Gender, Sexuality & Women’s Studies, and GAPSA-Provost Fellowship for Interdisciplinary Innovation.
+Over the years, my work has been internationally funded by the University of California President’s Postdoctoral Fellowship Program, American Association of University Women, Philanthropic Educational Organization, and the University of Oslo, and by the University of Pennsylvania William Fontaine Doctoral Fellowship, Program on Gender, Sexuality & Women’s Studies, and GAPSA-Provost Fellowship for Interdisciplinary Innovation.

-I hold a Ph.D. in Education, Culture, and Society with a certificate in Gender, Sexuality & Women’s Studies and an MS.Ed. in International Educational Development from the University of Pennsylvania.
-I hold a B.A. in Sociology from the College of William & Mary.
+I hold a Ph.D. and an MS.Ed. from the University of Pennsylvania, and a B.A. from the College of William & Mary.

-I was born in Freetown, Sierra Leone, and raised in Pakistan, Kenya, Uganda, and Bangladesh before immigrating to the United States.
+I was born in Freetown, Sierra Leone, and raised in Pakistan, Kenya, Uganda, and Bangladesh.
+I spent the last fifteen years living in the United States before immigrating to South Africa.

 Interior of the Annie Walsh Memorial School in Sierra Leone, established in 1849 as the first secondary school for girls in Sub-Saharan Africa.